Summer I Turned Pretty movie announced within hours of climactic series finale

 “There is another big milestone left in Belly’s journey, and I thought only a movie could give it its proper due,” Han said at the series’ finale red carpet celebration in Paris, France, per Variety.
 “I’m so grateful to Prime Video for continuing to support my vision for this story and for making it possible to share this final chapter with the fans.”

-While exact plot and casting details have yet to be announced, Han will return to write the film.
+While exact plot and casting details have yet to be announced, Han will return to write the film alongside Sarah Kucserka.

 *Major series finale spoilers to follow*